EMERGENCY PLUMBER SERVING MYRTLE BEACH, SC

 Purchasing a pool is a costly expense and it is something that homeowners expect to enjoy over the course of a summer.
 However, there is always the chance of an unexpected problem.
 When something of that nature occurs, contact Vines Plumbing for professional pool leak repair in Myrtle Beach, S.C.

-Not all leaks in a pool release large gushes of water.
+Not all leaks in a pool release large gushes of water with obvious need for repair.
 So it is important to be on the lookout for potential problems.
 Minor water loss can be due to evaporation, although there are more serious problems that could wind up costing you a fortune in repairs.
 Here is a look at some of the warning signs that indicate you are in need of pool leak repair:

 - Loss of water on daily basis